-Minnesota E. coli lawyer Fred Pritzker and his team have helped hundreds of people sickened by contaminated food and animal contact.
+Minnesota E. coli lawyer Eric Hageman and his team have helped hundreds of people sickened by contaminated food and animal contact.
 Many of our clients suffered a severe complication of E. coli called hemolytic uremic syndrome (HUS).
 Our Minnesota lawyers have also represented families whose loved ones died.

 Many of our clients have been children, some of whom have suffered permanent injury.
 Pritzker Hageman attorneys recently won a $7.55 million verdict in an E. coli lawsuit filed on behalf of a young child.
 Below is a quote from a testimonial by her father.

-“We felt like Fred had a genuine concern for the well-being of our daughter in mind.
+“We felt like the attorneys at Pritzker Hageman had a genuine concern for the well-being of our daughter in mind.
 One of the questions we had was about future medical expenses and how could we face them.
 Like a lot of medical expenses you really don’t know what is going to hit you.
-You can guess and estimate some of the costs, but Fred had access to reliable information.
-From experience, they definitely had a great understanding for how those things play out.”Testimonial of Father Who Hired Fred Pritzker to Represent His Daughter
+You can guess and estimate some of the costs, but our legal team had access to reliable information.
+From experience, they definitely had a great understanding for how those things play out.”Testimonial of Father Who Hired Pritzker Hageman to Represent His Daughter

-Contact Minnesota E. coli Lawyer Fred Pritzker for Help
+Contact Minnesota E. coli Lawyers at Pritzker Hageman for Help

-Fred’s law firm, Pritzker Hageman, P.A., is a national food safety law firm based in Minneapolis, Minnesota.
-Fred and other E. coli lawyers on his team have been quoted by The New York Times, Star Tribune, Associated Press and many others.
-Fred and his team have obtained many settlements and verdicts over a million dollars for their clients.
+Eric’s law firm, Pritzker Hageman, P.A., is a national food safety law firm based in Minneapolis, Minnesota.
+Eric and other E. coli lawyers on his team have been quoted by The New York Times, Star Tribune, Associated Press and many others.
+Eric and his team have obtained many settlements and verdicts over a million dollars for their clients.

-Minnesota E. coli Lawyer Has Decades of Experience
+Our Minnesota E. coli Lawyers Have Decades of Experience

-Over twenty years ago, Fred Pritzker was hired by parents of elementary school children sickened after eating at the school cafeteria.
-His investigation determined that frozen hamburger patties contaminated with E. coli bacteria were the source of the illnesses.
-Fred obtained settlements for these families from the food company that had processed the beef patties.
+Over twenty years ago, the Pritzker Hageman law firm was hired by parents of elementary school children sickened after eating at the school cafeteria.
+Our investigation determined that frozen hamburger patties contaminated with E. coli bacteria were the source of the illnesses.
+Our lawyers obtained settlements for these families from the food company that had processed the beef patties.
 These settlements ensured that the children would get the best possible medical care, that the parents would be compensated for time taken off of work to care for their children, and that the children would be compensated for the severe pain and suffering they had endured.

 Minnesota E. coli Lawyers Investigate Outbreaks